Written by Shire Lyon on Apr 13 , 2023

 Campaigns

-You will begin by creating campaigns that are organized by keyword themes.
-For example, you may be a law firm and create a campaign focusing on the topic “family lawyer.”
+Campaigns are organized by keyword themes.
+For example, a law firm may create a campaign based on the term “family lawyer.”

 Within this campaign, we can then also create subcategories that would fall under ad groups.
 These ad groups may include divorce lawyers, child custody lawyers, and adoption law.